renatalantos/Embrace-support-group/README.md

 ### Footer

 The footer contains a link to the Condidentiality page (statement), a link to contact a child psychologist and links to Facebook, Instagram, Twitter and Youtube pages.
 For visual enhancement, it displays icons over the link text.
-For a simpler solution, the Follow us on social media text is not a link, user needs to click on the icons.
+For a simpler solution, the <em>Follow us on social media</em> text is not a link, user needs to click on the icons.
 Hovering over them guide the user.
-On the Confidentiality and Contact a child psychologist links the actual text is clickable, the icons are unresponsive.
-Users can use the Contact a child psychologist link as a shortcut to get to the contact page, were his image, profile and practice's address is displayed.
+On the <em>Confidentiality</em> and <em>Contact a child psychologist</em> links the actual text is clickable, the icons are unresponsive.
+Users can use the <em>Contact a child psychologist</em> link as a shortcut to get to the contact page, were his image, profile and practice's address are displayed.